mminke/immaru/README.md

-# Earthrevealed Media Library
+# Immaru Media Library

 ## Development

-For development of the media library the following tools are required:
+For development of Immaru the following tools are required:

 * docker
 * docker-compose